ros-wg-delib/awesome-ros-deliberation/readme.md

 Deliberation is the topmost layer in a robotics architecture sometimes also called mission or planning layer.
 It aims at controlling the robots behavior towards its extended goal or function.
 This includes pre-programmed state machines, automated symbolic planning as well as behavioral reaction to unforeseen situations happening at runtime.
+For an introduction to robot deliberation, refer to [Ingrand and Ghallab (2017)](https://hal.science/hal-01137921).

 ## Contents